A one-day food safety update

 Book before 31 March 2016 to get early bird rates on all fees

-Why not become a member of RSPH?
+Become a member of RSPH and get up to £85 off your booking!
 Find out more here.

 Places are limited and on a first come, first served basis.